7 Almond Butter Benefits You Should Know

 3. Good for your glycemic index

-So basically, the glycemic index lets you know how much and how fast a certain food raises your blood sugar levels.
+Essentially, the glycemic index indicates how much and how quickly a particular food affects your blood sugar levels.

-In this 2011 peer-reviewed medical journal called Metabolism: Clinical and Experimental, researchers concluded that the consumption of 2 ounces of almonds, which amount to approximately 45 almonds, was associated with lower levels of fasting glucose and fasting insulin.
+In a 2011 peer-reviewed medical journal called Metabolism: Clinical and Experimental, researchers concluded that the consumption of 2 ounces of almonds, which amounts to approximately 45 almonds, was associated with lower levels of fasting glucose and fasting insulin.

 Not only is almond butter a delicious and healthy alternative, but it’s also especially good for people with diabetes, as it may help reduce the rise in glucose and insulin levels, according to research.